Procedural Fairness in Machine Learning: Related Work

 Although FAE is the most widely used XAI technique~\cite{arrieta2020explainable,bhatt2020explainable}, and much of the literature points out that XAI plays an important role in achieving ML fairness~\cite{balkir2022challenges,abdollahi2018transparency}, only a few works apply the FAE methods to fairness~\cite{zhao2022fairness,dai2022fairness}.
-Among them, Begley \textit{et al.}~\cite{begley2020explainability} and Pan \textit{et al.}~\cite{pan2021explaining} used FAE methods to attribute distributive fairness metrics to capture the contribution of each feature to an unfair decision result.
-Dimanov \textit{et al.}~\cite{dimanoyouv2020you} modified the ML model in order to reduce the importance score of the sensitive feature obtained by FAE and found that the model was still unfair, thus pointing out that direct observation of the importance score of sensitive feature obtained by FAE does not reliably reveal the fairness of the model.
-The most relevant work to our work is the literature~\cite{zhao2022fairness}, which utilized FAE to capture insights into the model's decision process and to identify bias in a procedural-oriented manner.
-However, their focus is on the differences between the quality of explanations obtained by different groups, i.e., the fairness of the explanations themselves rather than the procedural fairness of the model's predictions.
+Among them, Begley \textit{et al.}~\citeyear{begley2020explainability} and Pan \textit{et al.}~\citeyear{pan2021explaining} used FAE methods to attribute distributive fairness metrics to capture the contribution of each feature to an unfair decision result.
+Dimanov \textit{et al.}~\citeyear{dimanoyouv2020you} modified the ML model to reduce the importance score of the sensitive feature obtained by FAE and found that the model was still unfair, thus pointing out that direct observation of the importance score of the sensitive feature obtained by FAE does not reliably reveal the fairness of the model.
+The most relevant research to us is the work of Zhao \textit{et al.}~\citeyear{zhao2022fairness}, which utilized FAE to capture insights into the model's decision process and to identify bias in a procedural-oriented manner.
+However, their focus is on the differences between the quality of explanations obtained by different groups, i.e., the fairness of the explanations rather than the procedural fairness of the model's predictions.

 In short, although many researchers have pointed out that XAI could improve the fairness of ML models~\cite{balkir2022challenges,abdollahi2018transparency}, there is no existing work that utilizes FAE (or other XAI techniques) to assess the fairness of the ML model.
 In this paper, we evaluate and improve the procedural fairness of the ML model based on the FAE method.